hsjobeki/nix-types/README.md

 The goals:

-- __Make all typings (doc-strings) consistent__.
+- __Make all typings (doc-strings) consistent & parseable__.
-- all docstrings can be parsed and add value to developers day to day experience.
+- all docstrings can be parsed into an `AST`, which can then be used from external tools.
-- nixos modules follow the convention and can be used within that system.
+- nixos modules follow the convention and can be used within that system. (either provide the same AST directly or doc-strings)
-- some first tools adopt and use the convention. (nixpkgs, nil, statix, documentation, etc.)
+- some first tools adopt and use the convention. (nil, noogle, documentation, auto-completion in ide's ? , etc.)

-## What needs to change

-Until there are real types in nix.
-Some things need to change.

-### There are different names / aliases describing the same type in those two worlds.

-- `Package` vs. `StorePath` vs `Derivation` ?
-- `Path` vs `String` (representing a Path)

-> Clearify how those types work together and if they are the same, or subsets of each another.

-### Add `lint doc-types` to gh-actions.
+### Parser

 Requires some sort of parser, where everything it doesnt accept is an invalid doc-string

 > The Parser could then implement and proof the ruleset and vice versa.
+>
 > outputs an AST, also described within this Project

-### Add missing types

-Maybe we need to compose or create new types

-- tbd. ?

 ## basic rules for writing `type:` comments